dan-souza/TrelloExport/README.md

 ## How to install
-Get it on the [Chrome Web Store](https://chrome.google.com/webstore/detail/trelloexport/kmmnaeamjfdnbhljpedgfchjbkbomahp).

-If you want to install from source, just follow these steps:
+Download source files and follow these steps:

 1. Download the repository as a zip file
 2. Extract zip